dragonflyDevon-poyo1810 (2)

 • Prepare a safe room.

-• A safe starter room or sanctuary for the new cat will provide the quiet and safety it needs while it becomes familiar with the scents and sounds of your home.
-The starter room can be any size but must have a secure door and ceiling.
+• A safe starter room or sanctuary for the new cat will provide the quiet and security it needs while it becomes familiar with the scents and sounds of your home.
+The starter room can be any size, but it must have a secure door and ceiling.
 Cat-proof the safe room.

 • Make sure there is no wire or anything harmful to the kitten.

 • Give your kitten a place to hide.
 New cats are often nervous and like to hide.
-Cardboard boxes or sheets draped over chairs make ideal hiding spots when bringing the kitty home.
+Cardboard boxes or sheets draped over chairs make ideal hiding spots when bringing the kitten home.

-• To help your new Kitten get to know you, place a T-shirt or other clothing containing your scent in the safe room.
+• To help your new kitten get to know you, place a T-shirt or other clothing with your scent in the safe room.

 • The safe room must have cat food, water and litter.
 Place food and water on one side of the room and an open (unenclosed) litter box on the other.
-It is usual for a new kitten to not eat much during the first 24 to 48 hours and may experience temporary diarrhea from stress.
-If your cat has not eaten in 48 hours, try some extra tasty treats such as canned tuna or salmon.
+It is common for a new kitten not to eat much during the first 24 to 48 hours and to experience temporary stress-related diarrhea.
+If your cat has not eaten in 48 hours, try some extra-tasty treats such as canned tuna or salmon.
 If, after 24 hours, your kitten has not eaten, please get in touch with your breeder to find solutions.
-You may want to consult your veterinarian for advice if this is unsuccessful.
+If this is unsuccessful, you may want to consult your veterinarian for advice.

 • Feliway saves the day.
-If your new cat is an adult, you can use a store-bought product called Feliway
+If your new cat is an adult, you can use a store-bought product, Feliway.

-• Feliway imitates natural cat pheromones and helps a new cat feel more comfortable.
-Feliway comes in a spray and diffuser form.
+• Feliway mimics natural cat pheromones and helps a new cat feel more comfortable.
+Feliway is available in spray and diffuser forms.

 • Give your cat some cat toys for entertainment.
 Provide toys such as mice and balls in the safe room when you are not around.